What Happened On

 Died May 6, 1919 b.
 1856

 American author.
-Writings: The Wonderful Wizard of Oz (1900), which was adapted into the 1939 movie classic.
+Writings: The Wonderful Wizard of Oz (1900), which was adapted into a play in 1902 and the classic movie in 1939.

 In the book version, the wicked witch sends a pack of wolves to kill Dorothy and her traveling companions, but the Tin Woodsman kills them with his axe.
 She then sends a flock of crows to peck out their eyes.
 The crows are killed by the Scarecrow who wrings their necks.
 After The Cowardly Lion fends off her Winkie slaves, the Wicked Witch sends her flying monkeys who capture Dorothy and make her the witch's personal slave.